Transformation of Work in the Digital Era

-- Mini workshops to introduce and trying out tools and practices
+- Mini workshops to introduce and try out tools and practices

-- Discussions on proactive competence development at workplace level (context); practices to enhance cognitive ergonomics, productivity, well-being, and occupational safety in digitized work context
+- Discussions on proactive competence development at a workplace level (context); practices to enhance cognitive ergonomics, productivity, well-being and occupational safety in a digitalized work context

-• Digitization as a complex socio-technical transformation: new forms of human/technology interaction
+• Digitalization as a complex sociotechnical transformation: new forms of human/technology interaction

-• Digitized work in different contexts: examples/cases from public sector, industry, and platforms
+• Digitalized work in different contexts: examples/cases from the public sector, industry and platforms

-• Tools for collective analysis, interpretation and development of digitized work
+• Tools for collective analysis, interpretation and development of digitalized work

 February 28th 2020Register